nnirror/wax/README.md

 ## phasor
 Generates a phasor between 0 and 1, oscillating at `frequency`.

+## phasevocoder
+Performs phase vocoder analysis and synthesis on a loaded audio buffer using FFT-based processing.
+The `position` inlet accepts values between 0 and 1 to select the relative playback position in the audio buffer, enabling high-quality time-stretching and position scrubbing through the audio file.
+- To load an audio file from somewhere on the internet, enter a URL in the text input next to the `load url` button.

 ## pitchshift
 Applies a time-domain frequency shift effect of `shift amt` to `input`.
 A `shift amt` of 2 will be twice as high frequency.